The EU Held Its Biggest Ever Anti-Immigrant Crackdown

 A banner at a protest against immigation raids in Berlin (Photo via)

-This month saw the widest single-operation crackdown on illegal immigrants in EU history.
-Dubbed “Mos Maiorum” (a Latin phrase referring to the “ancestral custom” of the Roman Empire) the initiative, which ran from the 13th October until Sunday, saw EU member states join forces to clamp down on illegal immigration and the organised crime that facilitates it.
+This month saw the widest single-operation crack down on illegal immigrants in EU history.
+Dubbed “Mos Maiorum” (a Latin phrase referring to the “ancestral custom” of the Roman Empire) the initiative, which ran from the 13th October until yesterday, saw EU member states join forces to clamp down on illegal immigration and the organised crime that facilitates it.

 Videos by VICE